IsaacHair/map25.2/mandelbrot_programs_4/readme.txt

+This set of programs is basically a "deep fried mandelbrot set".

 Version 0:
 Just a sped up version of mandelbrot_3_04; basically, I will switch to the (a-b)*(a+b) method for calculating the real value.
 The escape test will be simply testing if the real or